Tim-Smans/metro-mlops-demo/README.md

-# Metro MLOps usage guide
+# Metro MLOps usage guide: Mood machine example
 This guide includes a very simple, practical example of how to use the Metro MLOps platform It describes the different steps to take when setting up a workflow/pipeline.